 Unsurprisingly, the field is currently being led by women, not least Flynn herself, whose anti-heroine Amy Dunne has helped spawn a new sub-genre of crime bitch-lit.
 Women (and men) have shown themselves to be eager consumers of the kind of unprincipled, amoral, selfish anti-heroines typified by Flynn’s creation, and it’s surely only a matter of time before male writers feel confident enough to follow suit.

 I’m looking forward to my colleagues – female and male – writing complicated, messy, contradictory, ‘business‑orientated’, sadistic, variously sexual or asexual, blood-lusty or instrumental, unprincipled, immoral, devilish, delightful female villains who are nobody’s victim, nobody’s fool and nobody’s fantasy.
-The next time I’m asked: ‘Would you consider writing a female thrill-killer?’ my answer will be: You betcha.Make a donation
+The next time I’m asked: ‘Would you consider writing a female thrill-killer?’ my answer will be: You betcha.Support Aeon: make a one-off donation